Browse Sponsored Projects

 Jun 2023 - May 2029

-UTC Tier 1 "Center for Durable and Resilient Transportation Infrastructure (DuRe-Transp)" sponsored by United States Department of Transportation (USDOT)
+UTC Tier 1 "Center for Durable and Resilient Transportation Infrastructure (DuRe-Transp)" sponsored by U.S. Department of Transportation (DOT)

 Deterioration of transportation infrastructure due to aging, degradation, and usage exceeding design loads and lifetimes has led to serious socio-economic setbacks associated with repair and reconstruction efforts.